CISecurity/oval-governance-update/process_artifacts/roles-and-responsibilities-bod.md

 # OVAL Leadership Board Roles and Responsibilities
-This document characterizes the roles and responsiblities of the OVAL Leadership Board (the "Board" or "Leadership Board").
+This document characterizes the roles and responsibilities of the OVAL Leadership Board (the "Board" or "Leadership Board").
 The Leadership Board is an instrumental body of willing and qualified organizations who are expected to help steer the overarching direction of the OVAL Language.

 Requirements language in this document are defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).